BioComputingUP/ring-pymol/README.md

 - Open PyMOL and go to Plugin > Plugin Manager > Install New Plugin > Install from Repository > Add..
     - Add https://biocomputingup.it/shared/ring-plugin/
-- Click on ring-plugin.zip in the right panel and then Install
+- Click on ring-pymol-<release>.zip in the right panel and then Install, where <release> is the version you want to download
 - Set the installation directory
 -
 - The plugin should now appear on the Plugin menu of PyMOL